Hixie/isd/servers/src/systems-server/README.md

 condition does not apply.
 For example, an abandoned, broken, unstaffed gun tower may be flagged as only not having a dynasty (bit 4).
-Similarly, a broken mining drill floating in space, turned off, and unstaffed, may be flagged as only disabled (0), broken (1), and missing its coordinating asset (2), despite also missing staff.
+Similarly, a broken mining drill floating in space, turned off, and unstaffed, may be flagged as only missing its coordinating asset (0), broken (1), and disabled (2), despite also missing staff.
 This is caused by server-side optimizations; once one or more reasons to consider an asset disabled are found, the logic to determine other reasons may be skipped.

+In general, the order of features on an asset does not affect the `<disabled>` reasoning.
+The exception is features, like `fcStaffing`, that themselves can be enabled or disabled.
+For such features, only features earlier in the asset will affect the `<disabled>` reasoning.

 # Systems Server Internal Protocol